 I’m proud to announce that my book, Maqluba: Upside-Down Love, is now available for sale (in Hebrew, Asia Press) in bookstores in Israel, for online order (shipping abroad available) and as an e-book.
-Early reviews have been favorable.
+Reviews have been favorable.
 You can read an English-language feature story about the book or listen to an interview with me about it (Hebrew, from 17:00) here.
-Stay tuned for an English translation!
+It’s available in Italian (Voland Press) here.
+The Dutch edition (Orlando Press) will be ready in June 2025, and the English translation (Blackstone Publishing) is expected in November 2025.

 This is a brief description: